The Marvelous Land Of Oz

 polishing his forehead vigorously with the chamois-leather did he

-thing required for the machine," said he, "is a body big enough
+first thing required for the machine," said he, "is a body

 195

-two sofas?" asked Tip.
-"There's another one just like this down
+not use two sofas?" asked Tip.
+"There's another one just

 stairs."

-very sensible suggestion," exclaimed the Tin Woodman.
-"You must
+is a very sensible suggestion," exclaimed the Tin Woodman.

-the Saw-Horse managed, with much labor, to get the second sofa to
+Tip and the Saw-Horse managed, with much labor, to get the second

 "Excellent!"